Kevinwochan/Slackr/README.md

 ## Overview

-An overview of this background and this project can be found in a short video found [HERE](https://youtu.be/Mzg3UGv3TSw).
+An overview of this background and this project can be found in a short video found [HERE](https://youtu.be/Mzg3UGv3TSw). **Please note that this video is from 19T3, so the marking breakdown has changed slightly.
+This video should be used to supplement explanations in the lecture, which can be found in lecture 2 of week 2.**

 To manage the transition from trimesters to hexamesters in 2020, UNSW has established a new focus on building an in-house digital collaboration and communication tool for groups and teams to support the high intensity learning environment.